Updated January 29, 2024

 - Third is variable speed blowers.
 This fan sends heat from the furnace into the ventilation ducts.
 As with burners, the fan in the standard furnace can only run at a single speed no matter the comfort requirements of the house.
 A variable-speed furnace can run the fan at a lower speed and consume less power.
 In most high-efficiency furnaces, the blower will run at an energy-saving speed of around 75%.

-If you want a Service Provider who will treat you and your home like their own, call Golden Rule for service in West Des Moines, IA.
+If you want a Service Provider who will treat you and your home like their own, call Golden Rule for service in the greater Des Moines, IA metro area.
 “We Obey the Rules to Live By!”